bbc/tams/docs/adr/0022-flow-bit-rate-properties.md

 The buffer size is defined as `1.1 * MSR[R] * SDmax`.
 `MSR[R]` in the TAMS context is `max_bit_rate`, `SDmax` is the maximum segment duration and `1.1` adds a 10% overhead for additional event data.
 The proposal is to add a `max_segment_duration` (floating point, seconds) property that provides the maximum segment duration (`SDmax`) for the Flow.
+The variation in segment duration is assumed to be between 0.5 and 1.5 the segment_duration.
-The `SDmax` is approximately `min(segment_duration * 1.5, max_segment_duration)` and the minimum buffer size in bytes is then approximately `max_bit_rate * 1000 * SDmax * 8`.
+The `SDmax` is approximately `segment_duration * 1.5` and the minimum buffer size in bytes is then approximately `max_bit_rate * 1000 * SDmax * 8`.

-The calculations break down once segments exceed the 1.5 times the `segment_duration` as a segment won't fit into the buffer.
+Would a property equivalent to `minBufferTime` in DASH be useful as well?

+In summary, this option extends [Option 3a](#option-3a-define-segment-bit-rates) with this property:

+* `segment_duration` (rational, seconds): the target segment duration for segmenting the Flow media

+* Good, provides information about the segments that allows the bit rate information to be used to estimate receiver buffer sizes required for continuous playback (not taking network conditions into account)
+* Bad, it doesn't directly provide essence bit rate information for users of TAMS where the essence is transmitted by other means

+### Option 3c: Define segment bit rates with segment size

 SCTE 214-1 puts limits on the segment size so that they don't exceed the buffer size.

-Would a property equivalent to `minBufferTime` in DASH be useful as well?

 The TAMS doesn't require media to be segmented in a way that is compatible with the restrictions applied to HLS and DASH segments.
 Some applications my optimise segments for throughput rather than taking latency into account.
 E.g. a 10 MB segment size may be the optimal segment size for an object store for maximum throughput.
 The proposal is to add `segment_size` (integer, bytes) and `max_segment_size` (integer, bytes) properties for applications that segment based on size rather than duration.

-In summary, this option extends [Option 3a](#option-3a-define-segment-bit-rates) with these properties:
+In summary, this option extends [Option 3b](#option-3b-define-segment-bit-rates-with-target-segment-duration) with these properties:

-* `segment_duration` (rational, seconds): the target segment duration for segmenting the Flow media
-* `max_segment_duration` (floating point, seconds): the maximum segment duration in TAMS for the Flow
 * `segment_size` (integer, bytes): the target segment size for segmenting the Flow media
 * `max_segment_size` (integer, bytes): the maximim segment size in TAMS for the Flow

+* Good, provides information about the segments optimised for size rather than duration
+* Good, provides information about the minimum buffer size required to accommodate a single segment
+* Neutral, the properties may not be used

+### Option 3d: Define segment bit rates with max segment duration

+In this option the maximum segment duration is provided explicitly by the `max_segment_duration` property rather than assuming the maximum size variation being `segment_duration * 1.5`.
+The `SDmax` is then approximately `min(segment_duration * 1.5, max_segment_duration)`

+In summary, this option extends [Option 3b](#option-3b-define-segment-bit-rates-with-target-segment-duration) with this property:

+* `max_segment_duration` (floating point, seconds): the maximum segment duration in TAMS for the Flow

-* Good, provides information about the segments that allows the bit rate information to be used to estimate receiver buffer sizes required for continuous playback (not taking network conditions into account)
+* Good, provides information about the segments that allows a more accurate bit rate estimate
-* Bad, it doesn't directly provide essence bit rate information for users of TAMS where the essence is transmitted by other means
+* Good, the calculations would not break down once segments exceed the 1.5 times the `segment_duration`.
+* Neutral, the property may not be used

 ### Option 4: Define both essence and segment bit rate properties

 TAMS should support a wide range of applications as possible.
-This option combines [Option 2](#option-2-define-essence-bit-rates) with [Option 3b](#option-3b-define-segment-bit-rates-and-additional-properties) to allow bit rate information to be provided for both essence data and segments.
+This option combines [Option 2](#option-2-define-essence-bit-rates) with [Option 3b](#option-3b-define-segment-bit-rates-with-target-segment-duration) to allow bit rate information to be provided for both essence data and segments.

 The `avg_bit_rate` property is split into `avg_essence_bit_rate` and `avg_segment_bit_rate` properties.
 The `max_bit_rate` property is split into `max_essence_bit_rate` and `max_segment_bit_rate` properties.